JaykeBird/ssui/README.md

 - **Menu** - a menu bar and menu with a flat, colored style
 - **MenuButton** - a flat-styled button that opens a menu when you click on it
 - **SelectPanel** - a powerful panel to easily manage a list and select items from it
+- **TabControl** - a flat-styled tab control, where each tab has a title, icon, and close button

 ### Other Classes